qayjjj/ToDoList/README.md

 ## Future Improvements
-What I hope to do ...
+What I hope to do ...<br>
-✨ Let users register/ sign in, either by typing in email and password, or signing in using Google and Facebook ✨ Each user can have their own To-do list
+✨ Let users register/ sign in, either by typing in email and password, or signing in using Google and Facebook<br>
+✨ Each user can have their own To-do list